scottstanie/goes/README.md

 # GOES utils
-Downlaod and crop GOES-16/17 images from AWS
+Download and crop GOES-16/17 images from AWS

 # Example